 Pull the data to Google Sheets

-Open Google Sheets and launch Amigo.
+Open Google Sheets and launch Amigo to pull the data from Amazon to Google Sheets.
 To connect to Amigo, go to Extensions→Amigo: Data Exports and Reports→Connect.

 We’ll be presented with a list of sources to connect and import data.
 Select Custom API.